-Total monthly lease payments for Cargojet's material leases and offices and warehouses associated therewith are approximately \$142,000 and all of the lease agreements are in good standing.
+Total monthly lease payments for Cargojet's material leases and offices and warehouses associated therewith are approximately \$172,250 and all of the lease agreements are in good standing.

 In October 2008, Cargojet purchased a warehouse and office building at the Hamilton International Airport for approximately \$1.0 million plus applicable taxes.
 In April 2009, Cargojet completed construction of a large hangar facility at the Hamilton International Airport adjacent to its existing smaller hangar, to accommodate the B767 and B757 wide-body aircraft.
 The land upon which the new hangar was constructed is leased from the Hamilton Airport Authority.
-In November 2010 Cargojet leased its existing smaller hangar to a third party for a term of five years with a purchase option at the end of the term.
+In November 2010, Cargojet leased its existing smaller hangar to a third party for a term of five years with a purchase option at the end of the term.
+In October 2013, the third party opted for early lease termination and paid the lease termination fees to Cargojet.
+In November 2013, Cargojet leased its smaller hangar to another third party.